nitingopi/streamlit_testcase_app/README.md

    - **Center:** Enter the JIRA ID and any additional context, then click the "Generate" button to generate test cases.
    - **Below the Generate Button:** View the generated test cases in a table.
    - **Export to Excel:** Click to export the test cases to an Excel file.
-   - **Generate test cases in JIRA:** Click to create new JIRA issues with the generated test cases.
+   - **Create test cases in JIRA:** Click to create new JIRA issues with the generated test cases.

 ## Project Structure